AI4SMM

 Korotkevich

-Maxim will be working on Machine Learning-based models of plant protein mixtures for sustainable food design.
+Maxim will be working on machine learning-based models of plant protein mixtures for sustainable food design.
 Marco's project is on chemical additives for safe-and-sustainable-by-design plastics.
-And Alexander studies salt hydrates for thermal energy storage.
-Click below to read further about their research plans.
+Alexander studies salt hydrates for thermal energy storage.
+And Daniel developes metamaterials designed by AI for Sustainable Steel.

 Research Projects>